 - Have the person stay in one room, away from other people, as much as possible.

 - Have the person use a separate bathroom and bedroom if possible, and avoid sharing personal household items including dishes, utensils, towels, and bedding.

 Providing emotional support as well as practical tips for minimising the risk of infection during this time, our Bowel Care Nurses and Nutritionist are here to help if you are feeling anxious, have questions or need support.

 If you are having chemotherapy and develop a fever, you may be neutropenic, and should follow the process that your treating team has put in place for you.

-Contact your doctor immediately if you are concerned about your treatment or if you think you may have been exposed to COVID-19 or begin experiencing symptoms.
+Contact your GP/specialist immediately if you are concerned about your treatment or if you think you may have been exposed to COVID-19 or begin experiencing symptoms.

 If you have serious symptoms it is important you seek urgent medical attention straight away.
 Call triple zero (000) for an ambulance.